-Students that have been awarded a work study or community advisor position on campus can use the money they will earn over the semester to pay for part of their tuition cost.
+Students that have been awarded a work study on campus can use the money they will earn over the semester to pay for part of their tuition cost.
 With the completed Work Study Deferment form, we can set up an automatic withdrawal from their bi-weekly paychecks.
-When we receive the completed form with an original signature, we will set up a deferment of the estimated amount based on a percentage (10-90 percent) of the work study or (10-86 percent) for community advisor award amount.
+When we receive the completed form with an original signature, we will set up a deferment of the estimated amount based on a percentage (10-90 percent) of the work study award amount.

 Click here to view, and print the form, then please mail the completed form back to the Student Accounts Office.
 We must have an original signature.